coq/coq/doc/sphinx/proof-engine/ltac.rst

 .. exn:: Debug mode not available in the IDE
    :undocumented:

-A non-interactive mode for the debugger is available via the option:
+A non-interactive mode for the debugger is available via the flag:

 .. flag:: Ltac Batch Debug

-   This option has the effect of presenting a newline at every prompt, when the debugger is on.
-The debug log thus created, which does not require user input to generate when this option is set, can then be run through external tools such as diff.
+   This flag has the effect of presenting a newline at every prompt, when the debugger is on.
+The debug log thus created, which does not require user input to generate when this flag is set, can then be run through external tools such as diff.

 Profiling |Ltac| tactics